To cite this publication: Mehran Kamrava, ed., Gateways to the World: Port Cities in the Persian Gulf (New York, NY: Oxford University Press, 2016).

-"Youth in the Middle East," CIRS Summary Report no. 15 (Doha, Qatar: Center for International and Regional Studies, 2016).
+To cite this publication: "Art and Cultural Production in the GCC," CIRS Summary Report no. 18 (Doha, Qatar: Center for International and Regional Studies, 2017).

-The 2015-2016 CIRS Annual Report contains information about all the activities, research initiatives, publications, lectures, and events that CIRS organized throughout the year.
-Highlights include the publication of three new CIRS books, as well as a new publication series titled the Asia Papers.
+The 2016-2017 CIRS Annual Report contains information about all the activities, research initiatives, publications, lectures, and events that CIRS organized throughout the year.
+Highlights include the publication of five new CIRS books, as well as the initiation of new research initiatives and grant awards.